 American Red Cross services, including food and shelter, are always provided at no cost – a gift of the American people.

+All Red Cross shelters are accessible to people with disabilities.
 Your service animal is also welcome.
 Please speak with a shelter worker if your service animal is in need of food or supplies.

 Emergencies can happen suddenly and you may not have time to pack.
 Your safety is most important – grab your loved ones and get out of harm’s way!
 However if you do have time to pack, please consider these tips.

 If it’s not safe for you to stay home, it’s not safe for your pet either.
 When possible, Red Cross shelter workers will do all they can to accommodate domesticated pets comfortably, however, depending on the situation, pets may need to be housed in a different location with support from animal welfare groups.
 Pet shelters are intended to accommodate animals that live in your home, such as dogs and cats, as well as small birds, rodents, fish, amphibians, and reptiles in enclosures.
 Please bring your pet(s) with you and a shelter worker will help you when you arrive.